ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Extract only the times that occur within a specific season.

-This function only has one argument: ``season``.
+This function has one required argument: ``season``.
 This is the named season to extract, i.e. DJF, MAM, JJA, SON, but also all other sequentially correct combinations, e.g. JJAS.

+The argument ``full`` specifies whether only full seasons are returned, i.e. DJF but not JF.
+Default is False.

 Note that this function does not change the time resolution.
 If your original data is in monthly time resolution, then this function will return three